hekaplex/2022_03_DSI_WD/drew.minkin@divergence.one/sql/Adventureworks Exercises/Questions.md

 1. How many items with ListPrice more than $1000 have been sold?

-1. Give the CompanyName of those customers with Total orders over $100000.
+1. Give the Store Name of those customers with Total orders over $100000.
 Include the subtotal plus tax plus freight.

 ### Medium SQL Questions
 1. A "Single Item Order" is a customer order where only one item is ordered.
 Show the SalesOrderID and the UnitPrice for every Single Item Order.

 1. Where did the racing socks go?
-List the product name and the CompanyName for all Customers who ordered ProductModel 'Racing Socks'.
+List the product name and the Store Name for all Customers who ordered ProductModel 'Racing Socks'.

 1. Show the product description for culture 'fr' for product with ProductID 736.